Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The VPP controls the solar batteries of participants during periods of high demand for electricity when prices are higher (evening and nighttime), releasing their stored energy to relieve the grid.
 When the demand for electricity is lower, midday for instance, the VPP directs the connected batteries to charge.

 While this sounds like a pretty good deal, and for some solar battery owners it really is, the VPP will increase the charge and discharge cycles your battery goes through daily.
 For most residential solar battery systems, the battery charges and discharges completely once a day.
-If you’re signed up for a VPP and reap the financial benefits of it, your battery — under the control of the VPP — will go through at least two complete cycles daily.
+If you’re signed up for a VPP and reap the financial benefits of it, your battery — under the control of the VPP — will go through more complete cycles.
+The Tesla VPP will do this fifty times in a year.
 This causes it to degrade faster.

 When a solar battery nears the end of its life, there are warning signs.
 They determined by the battery’s chemistry, design, and how it was used.
 While solar panels continue working in peak condition for over 30 years, the lifespan of a Powerwall 2 is around 10 – 15 years.
 Here are some common indications that you need to replace a Tesla Powerwall in your home or business.
 Be sure to keep an eye out for these signs: